pyta-uoft/website/index.md

 ### Bad whitespace (C0326) {#C0326}

-:bad-whitespace (C0326): *%s space %s %s %s*
-  Used when a wrong number of spaces is used around an operator, bracket or block opener.
-This message belongs to the format checker.
+This error occurs when we include a wrong number of spaces around an operator, bracket, or block opener.
+We should aim to follow the [PEP8 convention on whitespace in expressions and statements][PEP8: Whitespace in Expressions and Statements].

 ~~~~ {include="C0326_bad_whitespace"}
 ~~~~